forgefed/forgefed/README.md

 * everyone can view repos on public hosts without logging in just as you would expect
 * users can create an account on any public instance or may host their own
 * users can create repos on their home server only
-* users can fork foreign repos to their home server without logging in to the remote host
+* users can fork foreign repos to their home server without logging in to the foreign host
-* users can send merge requests, open issues, post comments, subscribe to updates, and "star" repos without logging in to the remote host
+* users can send merge requests, open issues, post comments, subscribe to updates, and "star" repos without logging in to the foreign host
-* allow the above interactions without a web browser via email
+* all of the above interactions will be possible without a web browser (e.g. via email)
 * savvy admins can interact with the system by implementing the protocols in custom clients
-* remote hosts validate the identity of foreign users with that user's home server
+* participating hosts validate the identity of foreign users with that user's home server
-* instances will verify and vouch for the identity of it's users using the server SSL signature
+* server instances will verify and vouch for the identity of it's users using the server SSL signature
-* authentication is entirely based on bearer tokens that the foreign server can validate were minted by the user's home server
+* authentication is entirely based on bearer tokens that the foreign server can validate as being minted by the user's home server
 * instances can optionally send the user's GPG public key for verifying commits/comments
-* instances can optionally sign commits/comments automatically using the local GPG keychain
+* instances can optionally sign commits/comments automatically on their user's behalf using a local GPG keychain
-* instances will occasionally poll other instances for updates of issues to which their local users are subscribed in order to notify their local users (e.g. on-site alerts, email alerts) - delivery is determined by the notification settings controlled *entirely* by each user's home server
+* instances will occasionally poll other instances for updates of issues to which their local users are subscribed in order to notify their local users (e.g. on-site alerts, email alerts) - delivery of which is determined by the user-specified notification settings controlled *entirely* by each user's home server

 Example User Stories